mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="stylable"></a>
 ### Ensuring Control is Stylable

-The NUI property system allows custom controls to be easily styled.
+The NUI property system allows custom views to be easily styled.
 The JSON Syntax is used in the stylesheets:

 **JSON Styling Syntax Example:**
 ~~~